bobshort4bobby4/Tom-Crean-pp1/README.md

   ### Design

   ##### Colour Scheme
-  There are two main used in the site namely antarctic blue(#2b3f5c), and an off-white (#ebe9e6).<br> These colours contrast well and are a good fit thematically.
+  There are two main used in the site namely 'antarctic blue'(#2b3f5c), and an off-white 'snow' (#fffafa).<br> These colours contrast well and are a good fit thematically.
   Black is used to darken some of the images.
 These two colours are used as borders to define both text and image panels.

   ##### Typography